symfony/symfony-docs/book/page_creation.rst

 What's Next?
 ------------

-If you've made it this far, you are already starting to master Symfony.
+Congrats!
+You're already starting to master Symfony and learn a whole new way of building beautiful, functional, fast and maintainable apps.

-Now, finish mastering the fundamentals by reading these chapters:
+Ok, time to finish mastering the fundamentals by reading these chapters:

 * :doc:`/book/controller`
 * :doc:`/book/routing`